ciptard/jariscms/themes/README.md

 As you can notice the page.php file serves as the main skeleton for all pages.
 What happens if you want to add a custom skeleton for a specific section of your site?
 Lets say you have a section named 'About' and the uri to access this section is 'about' (mydomain.com/about), you would need to create another page.php file renamed to page-about.php to give a custom look to this page.

-You can add more theme files to theme specific parts of the site.
-To do this you copy one of the base theme files and rename it to match one individual element of your choice.
-Obviously there are certain rules and conventions for the extra theme files name used.
+You can add more template files to theme specific parts of the site.
+To do this you copy one of the base ones and rename it to match one individual element of your choice.
+Obviously there are certain rules and conventions for the extra template files name used.

 ###Pages